Lateral Thinking Author … of Fiction

 Interest in the alien question came about as Michael Muxworthy’s creative investigative skills were summoned to debunk some unexplained UFO sightings.
 There are a lot of whackos amongst those that report sightings, encounters, abductions, probes, and (believe it or not) much worse.
 Without exception, their testimonies would crumble under the weight of extended creative probing . . . except on the rarest of occasions.

 Muxy’s unique author brand proposition “Disruptive creativity in the fields of science, philosophy, and science-fiction” is in step with past successes to differentiate well apart from any competitive or mainstream thought activity,

 Muxy is a passionate speaker on all subjects alien, politics, marketing, and creative and lateral thinking and will take the podium at every opportunity . . . unfortunately, whether invited or NOT!!

-People are always curious about the origin of the Muxworthy name.
+People are often curious about the origin of the Muxworthy name.

 Recorded in various spellings including Maxworthie, Maxworthy, Mixworthy, Moxworthy, and Muxworthy, it is an English surname.
 It is locational and apparently originates from a place of the same or similar spelling to one of the name forms above.